Kimplul/kmi/docs/visionfive2.md

 With the SD card ready to go, reset the device and manually run these commands:

+0. `fdt set /cpus/cpu@0 status "disabled"`
 1. `fdt move ${fdtaddr} ${fdt_addr_r}`
 2. `load mmc 1:3 0x47000000 kmi.bin`
 3. `load mmc 1:3 0x48000000 initrd`
 4. `fdt chosen 0x48000000 0x48001200`
 5. `go 0x47000000 ${fdt_addr_r}`

+Disabling `cpu@0` is necessary because it's a control core, and as such doesn't actually participate in booting, but for whatever reason the device tree that U-Boot comes with doesn't mark it as such in any way, shape of form.
+From what I can tell, Linux and *BSD seem to use their own FDTs with that core disabled.
+Might be a good idea.

 These commands are pretty hard coded and might not work in the future.
 At least currently `${fdt_addr_r}` is `0x46000000`, so you can probably see where the